fkordon/GaNyMEDE/README.md

 PS: all of this was tested under a Mac running MacOS 10.9

-PPS: at this stage, perl package Roman is required (http://search.cpan.org/~chorny/Roman-1.22/lib/Roman.pm)
+PPS: at this stage, perl package Roman is required (http://search.cpan.org/~chorny/Roman-1.22/lib/Roman.pm), as well as dot, from Graphviz (http://www.graphviz.org)